KBangera/Software-Engineering-Final-Project/README.md

 -Database for the EasyHealth app is located at https://www.back4app.com/

--Database credentials are username/email address-jashwanthreddy09@gmail.com and password-easyhealth.
+-Database credentials are username/email address- jashwanthreddy09@gmail.com and password - easyhealth.

 -After logging in, click on dashboard.